Excellent retail associates drive successful retail stores.

-Associates are the face of your brand, welcoming customers and answering their questions, stocking inventory, and creating an exceptional shopping experience.
-Retail analysts like Natalie Berg suggest that as retail becomes more service-oriented, the associate’s role will continue to evolve.
+Retail associates are the face of your brand, welcoming customers and answering their questions, stocking inventory, and creating an exceptional shopping experience.

 The evolving role of the retail associate...— Natalie Berg (@Natalie_Berg) February 15, 2022